-Borrowings in respect of the £22.0m Royal Bank of Scotland (RBS) revolving credit facility stands at £16.75m as at the 31st July 2018.
+As at the 31st July 2019, borrowings in respect of the £22.0m Royal Bank of Scotland (RBS) facility stands at £15.75m.
 However, the Group has fixed the rate of interest for all the original £22.0m.
-Borrowings from Allied Irish Bank stands at £5.3m as at 31st July 2018.
+Borrowings from Allied Irish Bank stands at £4.4m as at 31st July 2019.
+Borrowings from The Council of the City of Manchester (MCC) stands at £17.6m as at 31st July 2019.

-Short-term cash requirements are monitored weekly such that the Group minimises its borrowings and thereby interest charges and limits free funds for placing on the money markets where investment returns are poor.
+Short-term cash requirements are monitored weekly, such that the Group minimises its borrowings and thereby interest charges and limits free funds for placing on the money markets where investment returns are poor.
+Going forward, the Group will be optimising the balance between its borrowings and money on deposit, which may result in lower end of month balances.